 As You Read this week, you might recall how some preachers or talk show hosts or protesters at funerals will talk about sin.
-“Some particular kind of people sinned some particular kind of sin and that’s why this hurricane roared through New Orleans – or Indonesia or wherever.
+“Some particular kind of people sinned some particular kind of sin and that’s why this hurricane roared through New Orleans or Houston or Indonesia or wherever.”

 Religious communities have never had a shortage of people who will hurt our ears with their self-righteous judgments about other people’s sins and their consequences.

 As You Read Genesis 3-11, you will notice how these stories seem to be set out of time.
 When we start with Abraham and the Patriarchs next week, we will see geographies and genealogies and will recognize that the telling of those stories are more history-like.
 But the opening chapters of Genesis tell us primeval mythological stories of origins.